snowmobiletrails.com

 Two Harbors, Minnesota [maps]

-From Hwy 61, drive north on County Road 2 about 8 1/2 miles or ride the 9.6 mile Two Harbors Corridor Trail, which has a trailhead and parking just east of town on Hwy 61
+From Hwy 61, drive north on County Road 2 about 8 1/2 miles or ride the 9.6 mile Two Harbors Spur Trail, which has a trailhead and parking just east of town/up the shore on Hwy 61

 Two Harbors Lodging and Dining